 Against the backdrop of international developments such as the newly formed Market in Crypto-Assets (MICA) regulation in the EU region, it is expected that token issuers and crypto exchanges licensed to carry out activities in Singapore may likely face greater regulations in the future.

 The journey to becoming a licensed crypto service provider in Singapore can be a long one.
-We at Healy Consultants Group PLC will be happy to assist you during your business incorporation and licensing application process.
+We at Healy Consultants Group will be happy to assist you during your business incorporation and licensing application process.